maliput/maliput_infrastructure/README.md

 that supports it, recreating the environment in which these issues arose is crucial.

 Using .repos files does half the work by allowing codebase version pinning.
-Dockerized workspaces do the other half along with the `wsetup` tool, and thus their use is encouraged.
+Containerized workspaces do the other half along with the `wsetup` tool, and thus their use is encouraged.
 The tool itself does not setup workspaces but generates a script that does the heavy lifting.
 Said script can be retrieved instead of executed by means of the `-o` flag: